openstack/openstack-manuals/doc/doc-contrib-guide/source/quickstart/first-timers.rst

 ============

-One of the best ways to start contributing to OpenStack documentation is to walk through the Installation Tutorial and complete it by hand.
+One of the best ways to start contributing to OpenStack documentation is to walk through the Installation Guide and complete it by hand.
 Keep notes as you go, and offer suggestions for improvement by filing documentation bugs at Launchpad.